djxu1233/DJFFmpegDemo/README.md

 # DJFFmpegDemo
-An iOS demo use by FFmpeg
+An example of iOS using FFmpeg third-party library